maape7/sol_ai/README.md

 ## Overview

 ### Problem
 NFT scams are prevalent on the **Solana blockchain**, with malicious actors using **deceptive metadata, fake domains, and phishing tactics** to trick users.
-(Causes million dollar in losses)
+(Causes millions of dollar in losses)

 Identifying fraudulent NFTs in real time is challenging, as manual verification is time-consuming and unreliable.